theolivenbaum/resin/README.md

 # ResinDB
-ResinDB is a in-process document database with full-text search and loosely coupled storage engine.
-ResinDB may be used as a database, or as an index to your database or key/value store.
+ResinDB, a full-text search, in-process document database, is designed to be used as a fast data store, a cache-replacement or as an index to your database/store.

 [Resin system architecture documentation](https://github.com/kreeben/resin/blob/master/docs/Resin%20overview.pdf)